• Skip to primary navigation

 You can freeze okra without blanching first.
 However, that doesn’t mean you should just run off and throw a bag of okra in the freezer and be done with it.
 That’s a sure fire way to end up with a spoiled, albeit very cold, bag of okra.

-Okra, like other vegetables such as brussel sprouts, rhubarb and peas, contain an enzyme that keeps the food aging even after freezing unless the enzyme is killed via heating.
+Okra, like some other vegetables contains an enzyme that keeps the food aging even after freezing unless the enzyme is killed via heating.

 We prefer blanching because it is a bit quicker but you can also bake your okra and get the same effect.
 Pre-heat your oven to 300°F. While it is heating, is layer your okra on a cookie sheet just like if you were going to flash freeze them.
 When the oven is ready, pop your okra into the oven for the same amount of time you would blanch it, about 3 to 4 minutes depending on their size.